zaelgohary/ztypes/README.md

 ts-node src/scripts/deployment.ts
 ```

-This command will run the TypeScript script and initiate the deployment process.
+This command will run the deployment script and initiate the deployment process.